Gwennid/africa-wgs-descriptive/data-generation/readme.md

 # Processing autosomes and chromosome X

-Steps A1 to A9 are common to the autosomes and the chromosome X. From step A10, the autosomes (chromosomes 1 to 22) are extracted.
-See separate steps for chromosome X.
+Steps A1 to A9 are common to the autosomes and the chromosome X.

 We adapted the “GATK Best Practices” (McKenna et al. 2010)⁠ for the processing of the autosomes and of the X chromosome to retain as much diversity as possible ([processing pipeline](link to the processing pipeline), Breton et al. 2021, Schlebusch et al. 2020).
 We used GATK/3.5 for most steps.
 In particular our pipeline includes the step “realignment around indels” as recommended prior to release of GATK/3.6.
 We used GATK/3.7 from the final HaplotypeCaller command and downstream, due to an issue with the MQ (mapping quality) estimates with older versions. [processing pipeline](link to the processing pipeline) specifies at which level – lane, sample, batch or all samples – each step was performed.
 Only the final steps (joint genotyping and refinement of the callset) are performed on all samples together, making it easy to add new samples as more data is generated.